 So many of us Generation Xers are raising Generation Z kids.
 Our oldest is heading off to college next year.
 Yeah, time does fly and it's crazy how much there is to do their Senior year - and expensive it all is!

-Why is it as parents it seems that we have this time clock attached to us especially around this season of life when our kids are getting ready to head off to college?
+Why is it that, as parents, it seems that we have this clock attached to us, especially around this season of life when our kids are getting ready to head off to college?

 The questions begin to flood our minds:

 Do they know the difference between right and wrong?

 Can they make their bed, wash their clothes, or clean a toilet?

 These are just some questions I know a few of you ask yourself.

 If you were born between 1966 and 1976, you are part of the Generation X generation, in which our parents were less focused on us and more focused on being an adult.
 Heck, I can remember being dropped off at Grandma’s house as my parents went to Las Vegas every other weekend.